Ouassim-Hamdani/Interface-Hand-Digit-Recognizer/README.md

     - Run the interface : `streamlit run src/app.py` or `make run-app`

 For a detailed description, analysis, and results, please refer to the full report: [report.md](report/report.md) or report.pdf in `report/report.pdf`.

+**Docker :**
+1. Clone the repository: `git clone https://github.com/Ouassim-Hamdani/Interface-Hand-Digit-Recognizer` or extract zip.
+2. Run `docker compose up --build` or `make docker` if you have `make` installed.

 **Author :** Ouassim HAMDANI
 **Class :** Master 1 IIA - Multi-source Data Extraction